Mikelobi/Covid-Vaccine/README.md

 <h1 align="center">Covid Vaccines</h1>

 > A mobile web application that collects information from an API to provide comprehensive data for the novel coronavirus in Africa.
-Real live data is obtained from the MMediaGroup API.
+The real live data is obtained from the MMediaGroup API.

 ## Live Link